geetheshkarthi/Bank-Management-System/README.md

 # 💳 Online Banking System

 A **Java Swing + MySQL** based application for simulating real-world banking operations such as user authentication, transaction management, account creation, and more.
-Developed as part of the **22AIE111 - Object Oriented Programming in Java** course at **Amrita School of Artificial Intelligence, Amrita Vishwa Vidyapeetham, Coimbatore**.

 ---